developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 * Personal access token (PAT) for connectivity to your project.
 For instructions, see [Create a PAT](/cloud/security/authentication/personal-access-token/#creating-a-pat).
 * Visual Studio Code installed with access to the Extensions tab in the tool.

-## Install VS Code Extension for Dremio[​](#install-vs-code-extension-for-dremio "Direct link to Install VS Code Extension for Dremio")
+## Install VS Code Extension for Dremio

 1. Launch VS Code and click the Extensions button on the left navigation toolbar.
 2. Search for and click on the **Dremio** extension.
 3. On the Dremio extension page, click **Install**.
    Once the installation is complete, you're ready to start querying Dremio from VS Code.

-## Connect to Dremio from VS Code[​](#connect-to-dremio-from-vs-code "Direct link to Connect to Dremio from VS Code")
+## Connect to Dremio from VS Code

 To create a connection from VS Code: